-Elio Martinelli’s ingenious lights have gone on to become 20th century design icons.
+The ingenious lighting designs of Elio Martinelli have gone on to become twentieth century design icons.
 As testaments to his enthused vision and refined approach, they boast timeless simplicity and a tangible appreciation for the wide range of materials he utilised.
 Martinelli’s vintage pieces are sought-after gems for collectors and are constantly inspirational.

 Born in Lucca in 1921, Elio studied as a set designer at the Institute of Fine Arts in Florence before he began contributing to his father’s efforts within the lighting sector.
 Using the experience gained from several years of set design, he originally focused on interior design and on fittings for retail outlets, restaurants, hotels and public houses.

 Driven to see his projects through to the end, Elio began designing and installing his own lighting systems in the premises he was outfitting.
 This led to the development of what would become Martinelli Luce in the 1950s, now a world-renowned manufacturer of lighting systems.

 From an early stage, Elio’s simple, unrestrained visualisation shone through and helped Martinelli Luce become the Italian design bastion the company remains in the lighting field.